You are here

 Did You Know?

-- Children should ride in the back seat until they are at least 13 years old.
+- Children should ride in a vehicle back seat until they are 13 years old.

-Safe Kids coalitions operate about 500 permanent child passenger safety inspection stations throughout the United States.
-Inspection stations are open regularly to teach parents and caregivers how to safely transport children.
+Safe Kids coalitions operate more than 800 permanent child passenger safety inspection stations throughout the United States.
+Inspection stations are open at regular times and dates and may have set appointments for parents and caregivers to learn to safely transport children.
 You’ll find them in central locations such as General Motors dealerships, hospitals, fire stations and insurance companies.
-Find an inspection station near you.

-Our work to promote child passenger safety is made possible by General Motors and the General Motors Foundation, widely recognized for their continuing commitment and dedication to children and families.
+Our work to promote child passenger safety is made possible by our long-standing sponsor General Motors who is widely recognized in the field for their continuing commitment to child passenger safety.

 We also offer the following tools to teach and remind families about child passenger safety: